zhengyup/languages/DATA_MODEL.md

 A Scenario has many ScenarioLines.

-A Scenario has many VocabularyItems.
+A ScenarioLine has many VocabularyItems.

 A User can complete many Scenarios.

 A Scenario can be completed by many Users.

-VocabularyItems may optionally reference a specific ScenarioLine.

 ---